UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/file_types.md

     + **gene_id** *value*
     + **transcript_id** *value*

-Notice that there's no real way to represent our FOXP3 sites as a GTF file!
+Notice that there's *no real way to represent our FOXP3 sites as a GTF file*!
 This format is really designed for gene-centric features as seen in the 3rd column.
 An example is given below.
 Also note that header rows are not controlled, but must start with the comment character `#`